ryan-roemer/novanode-cloud-talk/docs/notes.md

 * v0.4.7 by default.
 Buildpacks for more recent versions.
 * Secrets and process environment.
 * Multiple accounts (link).
+* First dyno for each individual app is free.

 Exercise - Hello World
 ----------------------